 The best way to explain how serotonin can go haywire is through a pop culture reference.
 In the 1987 movie “Fatal Attraction” starring Glenn Close and Michael Douglas, Close plays a jilted lover from an extramarital affair who exhibits psychotic behaviors.
 In one particularly memorable scene, she boils up Dan Gallagher’s (played by Douglas) family pet rabbit.

-Endorphins are natural pain relievers created by the body in response to stress and pain.
-These natural pain relievers trigger the brain’s pleasure centers, effectively numbing physical discomfort and replacing it with feelings of euphoria and contentment.
+Endorphins are natural painkillers produced by your body when you’re stressed or in pain.
+They activate the brain’s pleasure centers, easing physical discomfort and replacing it with feelings of happiness and satisfaction.

-For people dealing with chronic stress or trauma, endorphins can provide brief relief from the intensity of their emotions.
-However, this mechanism can lead to a dangerous cycle in abusive relationships.
-The surge of endorphins that occurs during or after a bout of physical violence can complicate the process of leaving for victims, perpetuating a cycle of abuse and trauma.
+For people dealing with constant stress or trauma, endorphins offer temporary relief from intense emotions.
+However, in abusive relationships, this can create a harmful pattern.
+The rush of endorphins during or after physical violence can make it harder for victims to leave, trapping them in a cycle of abuse and trauma.

 Almost dying for attention